Christmas in Ukraine

 You can't start eating the meal until the first star is seen in the sky.
 So people (especially the hungry ones!) go outside as soon as it start getting dark in the afternoon to try and spot the first star.
 The star represents the journey of the Wise Men to find Jesus and that Jesus has been born, so Christmas can start!

 The meal normally has 12 dishes which represent Jesus's 12 disciples.
 Traditionally the dishes don't have any meat, eggs or milk in them.
 The main dish is often 'kutia' a type of a kind of sweet porridge made of wheat.
 Other dishes can include mushrooms, sauerkraut, red ‘borsch’ (beet soup), dumplings known as 'varenyky' (Pierogi), 'holopchi' (cabbage rolls, make without meat in them at Christmas!), 'pyrizhky' (cabbage buns), whitefish and 'kolach' (special Christmas bread).
+Another meal of 12 dishes is eaten on Christmas Day (25th December or 7th January).
+In this meal, some of the dishes will contain meat.

 The room where Sviata Vecheria is eaten normally has a Didukh decoration placed in it.
 The Didukh is a made from a sheaf of wheat and symbolises the large wheat fields in Ukraine.
 It literally means 'grandfather spirit' and can represent people's ancestors being with them in their memories.
 Sometimes people use some heads of wheat in a vase rather than a whole sheaf of wheat.